Why Do I See God as Angry When I'm Struggling? Three Ways to Reframe Your Faith and Mental Health

 Effort is intrinsically motivated by inner-value desire for an outcome, healthy hope.

 b.
 Be patient with awareness and name the emotion/feeling.
-There are basically 4-6 categories of emotions: fear, sadness, anger, happiness, and (disgust and surprise).
+There are basically 4-6 categories of emotions: fear, sadness, anger, happiness, and hers include disgust, and surprise.
 These can be expressed in a spectrum of descriptors (e.g., anger = frustration, upset, irritable, vigilant, etc.) So, first don’t react to the emotion, be honest with it, name it — label it.
 Acknowledging, accepting, and labeling it doesn’t equal defeat or that it’s true; it’s observing the experience.

 c.
 Be patient, sit with it — this may feel counterintuitive.
 The more you try to fight against it, the stronger it gets.
 Try not to react.
 Instead of reacting to get rid of the “threatening” feeling and thought, sit with it, affirming that it is a normal thought and feeling to experience.
-God is not going to scold you for feeling what you feel — He wants to help you.
+It’s normal to feel agitated to a common fear or sadness (that means you’re human).
+God is not going to scold you for feeling what you intensity or make you feel guilty for being human — He wants to help you be fully human (discover the wonderful and resiliency of being human).
+Remember, Jesus was fully human — He showed us His resiliency in His challenges (who God is in our pain — even on the cross … and resurrection).

-Thus, try to let yourself off the hook (and you’re not “in trouble with God”), telling yourself, this is a normal reaction to equate your "bad" mental health experience to an angry, convicting God.
-When you sit with it and realize it’s just a common and normal feeling, you can begin the journey to overcome it in confidence.
+Thus, to restate this because it may feel counterintuitive — try to let yourself off the hook (and you’re not “in trouble with God”), telling yourself, this is a normal reaction.
+This "bad" mental health experience is what we often associate to an angry, displeasing, and convicting God.
+When you sit with it and realize it’s just a common and normal feeling, you can begin the journey to overcome it in confidence (a safe God with you).
 You’ll often see professional therapists utilize this tool and concepts in their practice (e.g., ACT, CBT, DBT).

 d.
-Then, reframe it from a threat to a challenge (we grow through challenge).
-Just like my daughter helped my grandson reframe the fear-threat as a challenge that he could build confidence, try to see that threat as leaving you guarded, maybe unmovable, as a challenge — as something you can work through.
+Then, reframe it from a threat to a challenge (we get immobilized by threats, but we grow through challenges).
+Just like my daughter helped my grandson reframe the fear-threat as a challenge that he could build confidence, try to see that threat as leaving you guarded, maybe unmovable, as now a challenge that you can overcome — as something you can work through.

 The Pros call this appraisal-focused coping, which the Bible already expresses this whole process in“renewing the mind” and “setting your mind on …”(but it’s in how you do it well).